-Any reason to escape to Santa Barbara is a great one, but the always-amazing lineup of events give you the perfect opportunity to plan a getaway.
-No matter when you come, there’s bound to be something exciting to do, from world-class touring acts playing the Santa Barbara Bowl to can’t-miss food and wine festivals highlighting the best of the season.
-This three-day, car-free itinerary showcases Santa Barbara’s tantalizing blend of sun, fun and relaxation and will inspire you stay and extend your weekend.
+Any reason to escape to Santa Barbara is a great one, but the always-amazing lineup of events gives you the perfect opportunity to plan a getaway.
+No matter when you come, there’s bound to be something exciting to do, from world-class touring acts playing at the Santa Barbara Bowl to can’t-miss food and wine festivals highlighting the best of the season.
+This three-day, car-free itinerary showcases Santa Barbara’s tantalizing blend of sun, fun and relaxation and will inspire you to stay and extend your weekend.

 Leave stress behind by taking the iconic Amtrak® Pacific Surfliner® to Santa Barbara.
 The Pacific Surfliner winds along the southern California coast, offering five daily trains from San Diego, Orange County, Los Angeles and Ventura to Santa Barbara.
 Rather than battling rush hour, you can grab a glass of wine, sit back and take in the gorgeous ocean and countryside views that you’d miss from the midst of a traffic jam.
 In fact, click here to secure discounts on train tickets and make your stay even sweeter.